joshlong/joshlong.github.io-content/content/abstracts.md

 All talks are workable in a one-hour slot  unless otherwise noted.

-## Bootiful Spring Boot 3.x
+## Bootiful Spring Boot: A DOGumentary

-Spring Boot 3.x and Java 21 are here, and there's never been a better time to be a Java developer!
-In this talk we'll look at the incredible opportunities that lay ahead for the Spring Boot developer, and especially those using Java 21 and later.
-Spring Boot continues to offer the most sophisticated and robust ecosystem of integrations - supporting AI, modularity, easy data access, and so much more.
-And, it offers cutting edge support for production-centric optimizations like Project Loom's virtual threads, GraalVM, and more.
-Join me Spring Developer Advocate Josh Long (@starbuxman) and we’ll explore next-gen Spring together
+Spring Boot 3.x and Java 21 have arrived, making it an exciting time to be a Java developer!
+Join me, Josh Long (@starbuxman), as we dive into the future of Spring Boot with Java 21.
+Discover how to scale your applications and codebases effortlessly.
+We'll explore the robust Spring Boot ecosystem, featuring AI, modularity, seamless data access, and cutting-edge production optimizations like Project Loom's virtual threads, GraalVM, AppCDS, and more.
+Let's explore the latest-and-greatest in Spring Boot to build faster, more scalable, more efficient, more modular, more secure, and more intelligent systems and services.

 ## Bootiful Spring AI